Slavic Languages and Literatures

 Fields of Study

-The Department’s primary doctoral track is the Ph.D. in Russian literature and culture, with a strong emphasis on transnational and transmedial approaches.
-The Department also offers a combined degree in Slavic Languages and Literatures and Film and Media Studies (see below).
-By special arrangement, the Department will consider individualized ad hoc programs with other departments.
+The department’s primary doctoral track is the Ph.D. in Slavic and Eurasian Literatures and Cultures, with a strong emphasis on transnational and transmedial approaches.
+The department also offers a combined degree in Slavic and Eurasian Literatures and Cultures and Film and Media Studies (see below).
+By special arrangement, the department will consider individualized ad hoc programs with other departments.
 Students are encouraged to complement their research and teaching interests with one of Yale’s certificate programs, such as Women’s, Gender, and Sexuality Studies; Film and Media Studies; Translation Studies; Environmental Humanities; or the MacMillan Center’s Councils on African, European, Latin American and Iberian, and Middle East Studies.

 Special Requirements for the Ph.D.
 Degree

-• Minimum of one course on Slavic literature or culture before the eighteenth century
+- Minimum of one course on Slavic and/or Eurasian literature or culture before the eighteenth century

-• Minimum of one course on eighteenth-century Slavic literature or culture
+- Minimum of one course on eighteenth-century Slavic and/or Eurasian literature or culture

-• Minimum of two courses on nineteenth-century Slavic literature or culture
+- Minimum of two courses on nineteenth-century Slavic and/or Eurasian literature or culture

-• Minimum of two courses on twentieth-century Slavic literature or culture
+- Minimum of two courses on twentieth-century Slavic and/or Eurasian literature or culture

-• Minimum of one course on twenty-first-century Slavic literature or culture
+- Minimum of one course on twenty-first-century Slavic and/or Eurasian literature or culture

 Students who have done graduate-level coursework elsewhere may petition for up to three courses taken at another institution to count toward degree requirements, and may use any course slots freed through prior study to take additional elective courses at Yale.
 Language courses do not count toward the required sixteen courses.